MicrosoftDocs/sql-docs/docs/sql-server/failover-clusters/windows/upgrade-a-sql-server-failover-cluster-instance.md

 ---
 title: "Upgrade a failover cluster instance"
-description: "Steps to upgrade a SQL Server failover cluster instance using the installation media." ms.custom: "seo-lt-2019" ms.date: "11/21/2019" ms.prod: sql
+description: "Learn how to upgrade a SQL Server failover cluster instance using installation media.
+Learn about a rolling upgrade and upgrading a multi-subnet cluster." ms.custom: "seo-lt-2019" ms.date: "11/21/2019" ms.prod: sql